ZhangYiJiang/wouldyou/README.md

  4. Run `gulp serve` to start the Browsersync server, *or*
  5. Run `gulp watch` to watch for asset changes without using Browsersync

+ Remember to include the compiled CSS and JS files.
+You should also run `gulp build --env=production` before pushing so that the minified files are included in the commit.

+ You can also used the included githook to do this automatically on each commit.

+     ln -s /full/path/to/githook/pre-commit /path/to/repo/.git/hook/pre-commit

 ## Fabric tasks

 Fabric is a automatic deployment and system administration utility.
 We use this for deployment and other server admin tasks.